brodycj/create-react-native-module/README.md

   - React Native 0.60(+) currently not supported by Expo or react-native-windows
 - Platform fork support
   - tvOS platform support
+    - requires use of `--tvos-enabled` option as documented below
     - requires the [`react-native-tvos`](https://www.npmjs.com/package/react-native-tvos) fork (see discussion in [react-native-community/react-native-tvos#11](https://github.com/react-native-community/react-native-tvos/issues/11))
     - unstable with very limited testing, with limited if any active support from the primary maintainer [@brodybits](https://github.com/brodybits) (see [issue #127](https://github.com/brodybits/create-react-native-module/issues/127))
     - minimum react-native-tvos version is 0.60 (see [issue #95](https://github.com/brodybits/create-react-native-module/issues/95))